Ivoriel/Accounting_company_administration_app/README.md

         - VAT returns,
         - Leasing,
         - Amortization,
-        - Interperodical settlements (accruals - rozliczenia międzyokresowe).
+        - Interperiodical settlements (accruals - rozliczenia międzyokresowe).
 3. A tool to track work is needed.
 A request was made for window with a start/stop button that would track how long performing a task took.
 4. A tool tracking a list of additional tasks to be performed for a client was requested.